Sindhi-NLP/sindhi-NLP-dataset/Twitter-Data/README.md

 ```

 ### And file formats
-This folder contains only single csv file.
+Current this folder contains 2 csv file of twittes of 2 different accounts.
 .
 ```
 Single File, format CSV.